Updated on October 26, 2022

 - Cardstock – White, Light Pink, Medium Pink, Red, Light Brown, and Brown (one sheet each)

-In Cricut Design Space open the Sending You Love Card file.
+In Cricut Design Space, open the Sending You Love Card file.

 Cricut Design Space File: Sending You Love Card

-Click the green Make It button.
-On the mat preview page, you will see next to each mat what is going to happen with each material.
-For example, the light pink paper will use the scoring tool, basic perforation tool, and a fine point blade to cut.
+For example, the light pink paper will be cut using the scoring tool, a basic perforation tool, and a fine-point blade.
 Click the green Continue button.

-Be sure to select your particular material from the drop down menu.
-For this project you will be using the Medium Cardstock setting.
+Be sure to select your particular material from the drop-down menu.
+For this project, you will be using the Medium Cardstock setting.

-To assemble the card, start by scoring the card base on the scored line.
+To assemble the card, start by scoring the card-base on the scored line.
 Be careful not to bend the card where it is perforated.

 Use adhesive around the edge of the white cardstock with the Sending You Love writing.